-You can create and modify tables by using the SAS DATA step, or by using the PROC SQL statements that are described in Chapter 4, "Creating and Updating Tables and Views," on page 111.
+You can create and modify tables by using the SAS DATA step, or by using the PROC SQL statements that are described in Chapter 4, "Creating and Updating Tables and Views," on page 119.
 Other SAS procedures and the DATA step can read and update tables that are created with PROC SQL.

 SAS data files can have a one-level name or a two-level name.
 Typically, the names of temporary SAS data files have only one level, and the data files are stored in the Work library.
-PROC SQL assumes that SAS data files that are specified with a one-level name are to be read from or written to the Work library, unless you specify a User library.
+PROC SQL assumes that SAS data files that are specified with a onelevel name are to be read from or written to the Work library, unless you specify a User library.
 You can assign a User library with a LIBNAME statement or with the SAS system option USER=.
+For more information about how to work with SAS data files and libraries, see "Temporary and Permanent SAS Data Sets" in Base SAS Procedures Guide.

 DBMS tables are tables that were created with other software vendors' database management systems.
 PROC SQL can connect to, update, and modify DBMS tables, with some restrictions.
-For more information, see "Accessing a DBMS with SAS/ACCESS Software" on page 167.
+For more information, see "Accessing a DBMS with SAS/ACCESS Software" on page 186.